Shukr (Arabic: شكر ), an Arabic term denoting thankfulness, gratitude.

 – Brené Brown

-His mantra is to say, “How wonderful” for every little thing.
-Even when they go wrong!
-It may initially seem weird to say “How wonderful” when the mealy bugs attack your flowers, or when you wake up to a throbbing headache, or your proposal at work gets rejected.
+To give gratitude for things that don’t go as planned or as expected may seem a bit weird.
+Times when the mealy bugs attack your flowers, or when you wake up to a throbbing headache, or your proposal at work gets rejected.
 But who knows what the larger picture is, and what unexpected possibilities this seemingly impossible situation is presenting for you.

 I tried this last morning, when I woke up feeling not too bright and well.
 Giving gratitude to my body and using my time to rest and reclaim post-breakfast helped.
 I also chose also not engage with the physical pain or feelings, or give them importance.
 Pre-lunch I was back to my desk working.
 By evening I was feeling bright eyed and bushy tailed.
 The pain had dissolved.